Family rep: Hamlin's recovery moving in positive direction

 ORCHARD PARK, N.Y.
 (AP) — Damar Hamlin’s recovery is moving in “a positive direction” two days after the Buffalo Bills safety collapsed and went into cardiac arrest during a game against Cincinnati, the player’s marketing representative said Wednesday.

-“We all remain optimistic,” Jordon Rooney told The Associated Press by phone.
+“We all remain optimistic,” Jordon Rooney, a family spokesman who described himself as a good friend of the player, told The Associated Press by phone.
 He said he was unable to go into further detail on Hamlin’s status at the request of his family not to provide specifics.

 “They are elated right now,” Rooney said.
 “Damar is still their first concern.
 But for them, they always look at how they can turn a somewhat troubling situation into a good one.
 The bounce back from this, for him and his family is going to be incredible.”